TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 1/Revelation 1.14.md

 ---

-And his head and his hair were white as white wool, [white] as snow; and his eyes were as a flame of fire;
+His head and his hair were white as white wool, like snow.
+His eyes were like a flame of fire.